MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/supply-chain/index.md

 ## <a name="dynamics-365-finance"></a>Dynamics 365 Finance

-A Dynamics 365 Finance rendszerről a [Finance kezdőlap](../finance/index.md) tartalmaz információkat.
+A Dynamics 365 Finance rendszerről kapcsolatosan a [Finance kezdőlapja](../finance/index.md) tartalmaz információkat.

 ## <a name="videos"></a>Videók